Nagoya Castle: Honmaru

 The Honmaru is the central enceinte.
 It encompasses the primary residential palace of the Owari lords and the two main towers and is encompassed by turrets and gates.
-Registered by the government as a National Treasure, it was destroyed during aerial bombardments of the Pacific War.
+Registered by the government as a National Treasure, it was destroyed during aerial bombardments of World War II.
 It was rebuilt using original methods and materials and reopened to the public in 2018.

 The fusuma were from the Kanō school and along with the ceiling panels survived the war as they were in storage.
 Based on the originals and detailed photographs and plans, reproductions were made using the same techniques and materials from that time under the supervision of Nihonga painter Katō Junko (painter) (加藤純子).

 Initially used as the primary residence of the Owari lords, it was later converted to a guesthouse and administrative office when the court moved to the Ninomaru.
 The palace has over 30 rooms and covers an area of 3,100 square metres.
 The architecture is in the formal shoin-zukuri style.

 The palace is divided into various areas: